Privacy Notice

 7. International transfers

-The third-party services listed in §6 (Vercel, Supabase, and, if you choose to sign in, GitHub or Google) may process data outside the UK / EEA.
-Vercel and Supabase (our sub-processors) operate under the EU Standard Contractual Clauses (SCCs), providing equivalent safeguards via the UK International Data Transfer Agreement (IDTA) addendum.
+The third-party services listed in §6 (Vercel; Supabase if you sign in by any method, including username and password; Discord for bug-report triage notifications; and, if you sign in via GitHub or Google, those providers) may process data outside the UK / EEA.
+Vercel, Supabase, and Discord (our sub-processors) operate under the EU Standard Contractual Clauses (SCCs), providing equivalent safeguards via the UK International Data Transfer Agreement (IDTA) addendum.
 GitHub and Google act as independent controllers under their own applicable transfer mechanisms, including their own published SCCs with end-users.

 8. How long do we keep your data?